 All directors hold office until the completion of their term of office, which is not longer than one year, or until their successors have been elected.
-Eduardo Biancardi's term of office expires on May 3, 2008.
 All officers are appointed annually by the board of directors and, subject to employment agreements (which do not currently exist), serve at the discretion of the board.
 Currently, directors receive no compensation.